 "that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation."
 (Romans 10:9-10)

 The Greek term kurious (in English, it means "lord") does not always refer to deity.
 It is used in reference to God, but can certainly be used as a formal way in addressing authority figures.
 In the instance of Romans 10:9-10, however, it can be argued that the Apostle Paul calls Jesus Christ God.
+The term "Lord" in this context is understood as a title that denotes divine authority and power, equating Jesus with God himself.

 The reference to confession found in verse nine alludes to Deuteronomy 30:14.
 Confession with the mouth signifies openly acknowledging our allegiance to Jesus Christ.
 He is our Lord and our Savior.
 The fullness of our being rightfully belongs to Him.
 Christ is the second person of the Triune God.
 The outward expression "Jesus is Lord" is a parallel to the Jewish Shema prayer (Deuteronomy 6:4).
-The New American Bible has this excerpt on Romans 10:9-11:
+The New American Bible Revised Edition has this excerpt on Romans 10:9-11:

 "To confess Jesus as Lord was frequently quite hazardous in the first century (cf. Mt 10:18; 1 Thes 2:2; 1 Pt 2:18–21; 3:14).
 For a Jew it could mean disruption of normal familial and other social relationships, including great economic sacrifice.
 In the face of penalties imposed by the secular world, Christians are assured that no one who believes in Jesus will be put to shame (Rom 10:11)."